sighupio/fury-kubernetes-on-premises/docs/releases/unreleased.md

 ## Update Guide 🦮

 - TBD
-- Inventory file update required: before upgrading users must update their Ansible inventory files to include the etcd group.
-To maintain etcd on control plane nodes without any change, make sure to define the etcd group with the same names and hosts as your control plane nodes.
+- Inventory file update required: before upgrading users must update their Ansible inventory file to include the etcd group.
+To maintain etcd on control plane nodes without any change, make sure to define the etcd group with the same names and hosts as your control plane nodes and add the global variable `etcd_on_control_plane`.
     ```yaml
     all:
       children: